Psychasthenia: Fatigue of the Soul or Irrational Suffering

 Today, psychasthenia is part of subscale seven of the MMPI personality inventory.
 It describes a problematic way of being and acting, and of being prone to obsessive-compulsive disorder.
 It’s a feature characterized by constant doubts, gripping fears, and a particular physical state characterized by great exhaustion.

-Although in the past, this term was used as a diagnostic category, currently it’s only viewed as a personality trait.
+Although in the past, they used this term as a diagnostic category, currently it’s only seen as a personality trait.
 Therefore, it doesn’t appear in The Diagnostic and Statistical Manual of Mental Disorders (DSM- V) .

 However, given its importance in the field of psychology, it’s worth learning more about it.